311zzb/gitlet/gitlet-design.md

 3. Construct a new `Commit` object with the `private` constructor
 4. Cache the new Commit and queue it for write back
 5. Move the current branch pointing the new commit
+6. Make a new staging area

 ### Make a commit `Tree`

-A commit `Tree` is a `Tree` that every commit uses to record the associated file names and file versions (Blobs).
+A commit `Tree` is a `Tree` that every commit uses to record the associated file names and file versions (`Blob`).

-1. Copy the `Tree` from the latest commit
+1. Get a copy of the `Tree` of the latest commit
+2. Get the staging area `Tree`
-2. Overwrite it with the current staging area
+3. Update that copy with the staging area
-3. Cache it and queue it for write back
+4. Cache it and queue it for writing
-4. Return the ID of overwritten `Tree`

 ### Add a file to the staging area